rainpaw/Conditional-Switch/README.md

 I plan to add some sound, because currently there isn't any music or sound effects and those are a big part of any game.
 I also plan to add a personal and possibly global highscore list where you can see what your past scores have been.

 Thanks for reading down this far, and enjoy the game Conditional Switch!

+### Developer Information

+This was created in Unity 2022.3.16f1, and it is in IL2CPP, not mono.